SAP-samples/teched2023-AD261/exercises/ex2/README.md

 </br>
 <img width="322" alt="image" src="images/Depedencies.png">

-6. Select Export Mode as “SAP Cloud Transport Management” and enter Description “Teched  Demo Transport for <USER_NO>” for example “Teched  Demo Transport for AD261-001”.
+6. Select Export Mode as “SAP Cloud Transport Management” and enter Description “Teched  Demo Transport for <USER_NO>”.
+Proceed to Step 4. for example “Teched  Demo Transport for AD261-001”.
 </br><img width="322" alt="image" src="images/ExportMode.png">

-7. Proceed to review step.
+7. You would now be able to review all the choices you made about the content and transport.
+Proceed to Step 5.
+This would now start the export in the background and display logs and progress.
 </br><img width="322" alt="image" src="images/Review.png">

-8. Navigate to Activities Performed Page
+8. Navigate to the page from the menu in the left.
 </br><img width="322" alt="image" src="images/Export-Activities-Performed.png">

-9. Check the Logs and Info icon for the last activity
+9. Check the logs for the last activity by clicking on Logs icon
 </br><img width="322" alt="image" src="images/ActivityLogs.png">

-10. Check the content Info and transport info
+10. Check the content information and transport info by clicking on the info icon.
 </br><img width="322" alt="image" src="images/ActivitiesTransportInfo.png">

 ## Summary